 - Grievance settlements.
 Determined on a case-by-case basis.

-Note: Section 401(a)(17) of the IRS code can affect the final average compensation, and therefore the pension payments, of certain highly compensated individuals who were hired after October 1, 1996.
+Note: Section 401(a)(17) of the IRS code can affect the FAC, and therefore the pension payments, of certain highly compensated individuals who were hired after Oct.
+1, 1996.
 The rule places a limit on the maximum compensation allowed for retirement benefit computations.
 Any wages you earn above this limit, which is set by IRS each year, may not be included in your pension calculation.
-In 2019 the limit is $280,000.
+In 2022 the limit is $305,000.

-The information on this page regarding Annual and Banked Leave Time is regarding calculation of your FAC only and not about payoff.
-For information on the payoff of any leave time at retirement, refer to the Civil Service guidelines.
+The information on this page regarding annual and banked leave time is regarding calculation of your FAC only and not about payoff.
+For information on the payoff of any leave time at retirement, refer to the Michigan Civil Service Commission guidelines.